 Read The Owner's Manual

-Both the manual of the snow plow you just purchased and of the vehicle you are attaching it too.
+Carefully read both the manual of the snow plow you just purchased and of the vehicle you are attaching it too.
 Closely follow the safety instructions for installation and operation.
-This will not only protect you, but your investment as well.
+This will not only protect you, but your investment.
 These are some of the largest vehicle accessories we sell and therefore can be the most dangerous.
-Proper handling and installation means proper operation of both the product as well as long term use on your vehicle.

 A Snowsport Utility Plow in action